MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Set-up-global-intranet.md

 ## Multilingual sites and pages
 A separate consideration for a global or regional intranet is whether you want to set up sites on your intranet to be multilingual so that users can read and work with content in their preferred languages.

-User interface elements like site navigation, site title, and site description can be shown in the [user's preferred language](https://support.microsoft.com/office/change-your-personal-language-and-region-settings-caa1fccc-bcdb-42f3-9e5b-45957647ffd7).
+User interface elements like site navigation, site title, and site description are available in the [user's preferred language](https://support.microsoft.com/office/change-your-personal-language-and-region-settings-caa1fccc-bcdb-42f3-9e5b-45957647ffd7).
 Additionally, you can provide pages and news posts on communication sites that you translate to users’ preferred languages.
 For example, you may have provisioned your site with a default language of English, but you have users who have set their language preference to Spanish, and users who have set their language preference to French.
-You can set up your site(s) to view in the site default language as well as in French and Spanish.
+You can set up your site(s) to view in the site default language and in French and Spanish.
 >**Note** User interface elements and pages are not translated automatically.
 Each page created in your default language can have a corresponding page in a chosen target language that you, or someone you assign, manually translates.
 After you translate such a page and publish it, it will automatically be displayed to users who have set a preferred language in their Office personal profile.

 **Next steps for multilingual sites and pages**